nau/scalus/README.md

 Now, Scalus takes the same approach as PlutusTx.
 This change makes it similar to Aiken, which will result in smaller and more efficient Plutus scripts in most cases.

-### Support for Plutus V3

-Plutus V3 is coming soon.
-Scalus will support all new built-ins and features.

 ### Single transaction building and signing API for backend and frontend

 This will allow you to build and sign transactions in Scala and JavaScript using the same code.